 When Ballington died in 1940, Maud, then 75, assumed responsibility for steering the growing organization.
 Maud and Ballington's son Charles Brandon Booth took the helm in 1948 upon his mother's death.
 In 1953, Charles moved the National Headquarters from 28th Street to the Upper West Side.
 The new headquarters on West 85th Street served as the National Headquarters until 1979 when it was moved to New Orleans and eventually to Alexandria, Virginia.

 The Future is Now

-Today Volunteers of America helps more than 2 million people in over 400 communities.
-One of the world's largest and most comprehensive nonprofit human services organizations, it has a $900 million annual budget, employs more than 16,000 professionals and recruits thousands of volunteers.
+Today Volunteers of America helps almost 1.3 million people in over 400 communities each year.
+One of the world's largest and most comprehensive nonprofit human services organizations, it employs more than 16,000 professionals and recruits thousands of volunteers.

-Now more than 100 years old, Volunteers of America's services have evolved with the changing times, however the organization still retains the essence of Maud and Ballington's work.
-We celebrate the birth of the Volunteers of America movement every March by celebrating the work of the staff and volunteers who breathe life into our mission every day.
+Now more than 120 years old, Volunteers of America's services have evolved with the changing times, however the organization still retains the essence of Maud and Ballington's work.

 Volunteers of America-Greater New York